nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 ```

 [Create React App](https://github.com/facebookincubator/create-react-app)
-assumes that all your JavaScript and CSS code and resources are in the
+assumes that all JavaScript and CSS code and the resources are in the
 `src` folder.
 You can directly import the style sheets and the images
 from the JS files.
 By default, all sample files are stored directly
 in `src`, but you can reorganise it into subfolders as you see fit.
-The tool does not impose any specific code structure on purpose
+The tool does not impose any specific code structure
 because there are many conventions.
 For example, if you use
 [Redux](http://redux.js.org/) you may have subfolders for actions
 and reducers or you may want to separate dummy components and containers